Most items in the library are available for check out.

 before requesting an item through Interlibrary Loan.
 If you cannot find the item in our collections, search libraries near you through WorldCat.
 Enter title, subject or author.

-and request the item by entering all the necessary information in the form.
+by entering all the necessary information in the form.

 Find an Electronic Item (article)